 Yes, joy is an element of Christianity, but so is mourning.
 And Jesus isn’t frustrated with you.
-In fact, he defines himself as one who is protector of bruised reeds and the guardian of smoldering wicks.
+In fact, he defines himself as one who is a protector of bruised reeds and the guardian of smoldering wicks.

 2. Pastoral care might not be enough

 We pastors mean well, but most of us are not adequately prepared to deal with issues like depression.
-I actually wrote a post some time ago encouraging pastors to refer people to professionals much faster.
+I wrote a post some time ago encouraging pastors to refer people to professionals much faster.